 Quenching oil has inherent heat-treating properties.
 Hardening ability, heat resistance, thermal stability, etc., to name a few.

 Contamination of quenching oil causes these properties to degrade over time.
-This degradation leads to product quality issues and the replenishing of costly quenching oil.
+This degradation leads to product quality issues and the replenishment of costly quenching oil.

 Dolphin Centrifuge designed and manufactured the Alfa Laval centrifuge module shown above.
 A heat treatment supplier in the Midwest uses this system at present to reclaim their quench oil.